-Students seeking counseling services off campus may obtain a list of the services available and their phone numbers by calling the university Police Department.
-The Police Department can put students in touch with the La Piñon Rape Crisis Center, La Casa Shelter, Doña Ana Victims' Assistance, and numerous other public and private counseling services.
+Students seeking counseling services off campus may obtain a list of the services available and their phone numbers by calling the university Police Department, the Office of Institutional Equity, the Dean of Students or the Aggie Health and Wellness Center.
+These Departments can put students in touch with the La Piñon Rape Crisis Center, La Casa Shelter, Doña Ana Victims' Assistance, and numerous other public and private counseling services.
 Many of these are free of charge or are offered on a sliding fee scale.
-A list may be obtained from the Office of Institutional Equity.
+A list may also be obtained from the Office of Institutional Equity.